kaiorosa1/100-days-of-code/log-r4.md

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the Node and Express section.
 I just started solving a challenge.
 I should be more excited about it but I'm just feeling lazy.
 I will finsish it today though.

-**Thoughts**: I have my travel scheduled to later today.
+**Thoughts**: I have my travel scheduled for later today.
 Bye Aracruz for now.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/de3ad8afc4164977eaf76371e87da14d074d65e4)